Definition

 Third-Party-Cookies are small text files created by websites and stored on the user's computer or mobile device to collect information about the user's browsing behavior and activities on various websites.
 Unlike first-partyCookiescreated by the visited website itself, originate from Third-Party-Cookies from other websites or servers linked to the visited page.

-To help you understand how third partyCookies to better illustrate, let's imagine you are visiting a news website.
-This website may have advertising banners provided by an external advertising platform, i.e. a "third party".
+To help you understand how third partyCookies To better illustrate this, let's imagine you are visiting a news website.
+This website may have advertising banners that are provided by an external advertising platform, i.e. a "third party".
 When you visit the website, the advertising platform may store a third-party cookie on your device.
-This cookie collects information about which pages you visit, which ads you view, and which ads you click on.
+This cookie collects information about which pages you visit, which ads you view and which ads you click on.

 Example: